-healthy. kept safe.
-Be protected in your home, in school and in your community.
+Be safe and to be Be protected in your home, in school and in your community.
 Education that provides you with relevant information about how to make choices to be healthy.
-Health services that will support you when you are not well. ---------- ------------ -- -- ---
+Health services that will support you when you are not well. --- -- ---